 “What are you going to do after you graduate?” and “How are you going to write a blog for students when you are no longer a student?”

-As blog progresses I am planning on writing books and doing some speeches to help and educate students with handling money.
+As blog progresses I am planning on writing books, doing speeches, and keep creating great content to help and educate students with handling money.

 #5.
 Use a Reliable Hosting Company

 It didn’t really matter when I started Student Money Adviser but now I am seeing how important this is.
-Hosting is the company that pretty much is your server and is holding your website, so if anything were to happen – you get ahold of them.
+Hosting is the company that pretty much is your websites house and is holding your website, so if anything were to happen – you get ahold of the hosting company

 I highly recommend to make sure that everything is set up properly with your hosting company, so this doesn’t happen.